 Circus Arts is a very distinct performing profession.
 We are proud to offer the education our students deserve.

 Tuition for the 2022-2023 school year is $12,980.00

 Yes – Circadium is able to offer need-based institutional grants for the 2023-2024 academic year.
 Please see our Student Catalog for more details.

 We do not have student dormitories; we help students find apartments and home-shares in the neighborhoods of Northwest Philadelphia.

-Students must be 18 years old before the course begins.
-There is no upper age limit, but we counsel students over 30 to be sure they can handle three years of full-time, strenuous physical activity before applying.
+Students must be 18 years old before the course begins, and cannot be over 35.
+We advise students over 30 to be sure they can handle three years of full-time, strenuous physical activity before applying.

 Circadium does not have a part-time option.
 If you are looking for part-time, recreational, or youth training, consider the Philadelphia School of Circus Arts, our sister school.